 November 19, 2015: Noah Budnick announced that he would resign as Executive Director.
 Jean Fraser would become acting executive director and resign her seat on the board.

-December 14, 2015: Save SF Bike candidate Jeremy Pollock requested a copy of the SFBC member list.
+December 14, 2015: Save SF Bike candidate Jeremy Pollock requested a copy of the SFBC member list to campaign for the board election.
 He asked that the SFBC promote Save SF Bike’s “opt-out” form, but they did not.
 Subsequently, four other candidates also requested the member list: Lisa Fisher and Carla McKay (with LoveSFBC), Shirley Johnson (with Save SF Bike), and Peggy da Silva (unaffiliated).

 December 15, 2015: In closed session, the SFBC Board appointed Vanessa Christie to fill the vacancy created by Jean Fraser’s resignation.
 The Board denied members the opportunity to provide comment at this meeting, and the appointment would not be announced until after the election, on January 12.